shunt17/Discord-Bot/README.md

 https://discordapp.com/developers/applications

 Troubleshooting:
-if the bot for any reason dose not follow the commands appropriately, please contact beezle-bub on discord
+if the bot for any reason does not follow the commands appropriately, please contact beezle-bub on discord

 Maintainers: